 Learning & Teaching Methods

-Students are expected to attend four hours of teaching per week for 23 weeks (including three weeks of revision).
+The module will run for a period of 23 weeks.
+Students are expected to attend four hours of teaching per week.

 50 per cent Coursework Mark, 50 per cent Exam Mark